scr-autopilot/scr-autopilot/README.md

 ## FAQ

- Q: The autopilot is beeping at me constantly.
+ Q: The autopilot is saying "calibrate the speed", what is that?

- A: Calibrate the speed.
-The autopilot will sometimes accidently set the speed higher or lower than expected.
+ A: The autopilot will sometimes accidently set the speed higher or lower than expected.
+Example: the autopilot will go 51 mph, but 50 mph is expected.
+Adjust the speed and set it to 50 mph.
+We're working on the automatic calibration.

  Q: The bot doesn't always click the AWS button